EnnieAyo/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 0-current_working_directory contains the command to show current working directory
 - 1-listit contains command to list contents of the current directory
+- 2-bring_me_home contains command to go to the home directory